 LED strip lights are typically dimmed with in-line pulse width modulation dimmers.
 These dimmers go on the 12 volt side of the system and wire in between the strips like shown.

 PWM dimmers are popular as they can work with any transformer or battery source, they do not need a power supply that is listed as dimmable.
 PWM dimming offers smooth control from the dimmest to brightest settings.
 They are affordable and easy to set up, making them the top option for dimming LED strip lights.

 Some homeowners already have a central dimming system for their areas.
 In these cases, the owner wants to control the lights with the AC dimmers they already have in place.
 If you want to use an AC dimmer like this then you will need a dimmable power supply as described here.

-RGB Controllers (WiFi / Remote) – If you have a color changing RGB LED strip then you NEED a 3-channel RGB controller.
+RGB Controllers (WiFi / Remote / Bluetooth) – If you have a color changing RGB LED strip then you NEED a 3-channel RGB controller.
 These controllers control the Red, Green and Blue channels to mix colors and create the color changing effects of the strip.
 Without this unit, your RGB LED strips will not operate correctly so always remember to purchase one if you are using the Multicolor LED strips.

 Mounting LED Strips